How to appraise the resale value of a vintage mannequin

 3. Series – A Rootstein mannequin like Cher, Joan Collins, or Twiggy is going to bring a lot more money, even if it is damaged, because they are highly coveted AND hard to find.

 However a Rootstein mannequin from a series that was widely available, like the Calendar Girl series, might not be worth much even if in mint condition.
-This is because all the major mannequin collectors already own one or more from these series.

 4 Face: A mannequin with a realistic face is always more desirable than an abstract, egghead, or headless mannequin.